SwissBorg/akka-persistence-postgres/docs/features.md

 Wherever it makes sense, we decided to use more lightweight [BRIN indexes](https://www.postgresql.org/docs/11/brin-intro.html).

+> [Journal partitioned by ordering](http://localhost:4000/features#journal-partitioned-by-ordering-offset-values) column still uses B-Tree index since partition keys has to be included in primary key which must be unique.
+Unfortunately BRIN indices cannot guard uniqueness.

 ## Tags as an array of int
 Akka-persistence-jdbc stores all tags in a single column as String separated by an arbitrary separator (by default it’s a comma character).